ChuiNetwork/.github/profile/README.md

-# 🌟 Chui Network - Empowering Blockchain Innovation in Africa & the Globe🌐
+# 🌟 Chui Network - Empowering Blockchain Innovation

 Welcome to the official GitHub repository of **Chui Network**! 🚀